 - 18.1.1.
-There are DFAT supported alumni networks in more than 20 countries and regions. - 18.1.2.
-Australian Embassies, High Commissions and Consulates host a variety of networking and professional development events to promote alumni, and to encourage them to stay in touch with one another and with Australia. - 18.1.3.
-As part of an Australia Awards global alumni community, alumni are strongly encouraged to stay connected by: - making contact with post in their home country; - participating in alumni activities and events held by post; - signing up for online platforms that enable networking amongst alumni, and between alumni and Australia; and - joining their local alumni network. - 18.1.4.
-Alumni are encouraged to take part in post-award monitoring and evaluation activities (for example, participating in surveys and maintaining their reintegration plans). - 18.1.5.
-Institutions should encourage Australia Awards recipients to stay connected with the institution, supervisors and peers, including by joining the institution's alumni network. - 18.1.6.
-Institutions should also encourage awardees to join the local alumni network when they return home and to keep in contact with the Program Area. - 18.1.7.
-The Program Area should actively engage with their alumni.
-Guidance on good practice activities and advice on alumni engagement is available from the Alumni Manager, Australia Awards and Alumni Branch.
+There are DFAT supported alumni networks in more than 20 countries and regions. - 18.1.2. {A} Australian Embassies, High Commissions and Consulates host a variety of networking and professional development events to promote alumni, and to encourage them to stay in touch with one another and with Australia. - 18.1.3. {A} As part of an Australia Awards global alumni community, alumni are strongly encouraged to stay connected by: - i. contacting post in their home country; - ii. participating in alumni activities and events held by post; - iii. signing up for online platforms that enable networking amongst alumni, and between alumni and Australia; and - iv. joining their local alumni network. - 18.1.4. {A} Alumni are encouraged to take part in post-award monitoring and evaluation activities (for example, participating in surveys and maintaining their reintegration plans). - 18.1.5. {I} Institutions should encourage Australia Awards recipients to stay connected with the institution, supervisors and peers, including by joining the institution's alumni network. - 18.1.6. {I} Institutions should also encourage awardees to join the local alumni network when they return home and to keep in contact with the Program Area. - 18.1.7. {P} The Program Area should actively engage with their alumni.
+Guidance on good practice activities and advice on alumni engagement is available from the DFAT Global Education and Scholarships Section.

-ANNEX A:

-Introductory Academic Program
+ANNEX A: Introductory Academic Program